Databrawl/resolution/README.md

 ## Setup

-1. Create environment file
+1. Create environment file(s)
+   Each environment has its own configuration file. `local.env` for local, `prod.env` for Production.

-    Create a `.env` file in the root of the repo with all the necessary variables (look at `config/settings.py`).
+   Create each file in the root of the repo with all the necessary variables (look at `config/settings.py`).

 2. Install dependencies